awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-deployments-lambda.md

 1. From the left pane, choose **Functions**\.

-1. Select the name of the Lambda function that is in your AWS CodeDeploy deployment\.
+1. Select the name of the Lambda function that is in your CodeDeploy deployment\.

-1. From **Qualifiers**, choose the alias used in your AWS CodeDeploy deployment\.
+1. From **Qualifiers**, choose the alias used in your CodeDeploy deployment\.

 1. From **Additional Version**, choose **<none>**\.
 This ensures the alias is not configured to shift a percentage, or weight, of traffic to more than one version\.
 Make a note of the version selected in the **Version** drop\-down menu\.

 1. Choose **Save and test**\.

-1. Open the AWS CodeDeploy console and attempt a deployment of the version displayed in the drop\-down menu in step 5\.
+1. Open the CodeDeploy console and attempt a deployment of the version displayed in the drop\-down menu in step 5\.